PessinasProjects/House-Pricing/README.md

 I separated numerical and categorical feature in order to select/ encode them if necessary.

-Numerical features have been selceted by correlation matrix.
-I selceted the features having a coefficient greater then 0.45.
+Numerical features have been selected by correlation matrix.
+I chose the features having a coefficient greater then 0.45.
 Then I used a Variance Inflation Factor (VIF) to exclude the features that are multicollinear.
 I compared the features with the biggest VIF and I excluded one of the two that shows a similar feature ('GrLivArea', 'TotRmsAbvGrd' -> above grade (ground) living area square feet; 'TotalBsmtSF', '1stFlrSF' -> Area des Basements; 'GarageCars','GarageArea').

 Categorical features has been analysed in two ways:  the first one with the anylysis of variance (or F-Anova test), the second one with human analysis and understanding of the features.

 For the F-Anova test I splitted the (cleaned) categorical features from the target one, then I applied the Chi Quadrat Test to exlude features that could be multiccolinear.

 For the 'human' analysis: see ExploratoryDataAnalysis.ipynb.
 I asked myself which fetaure I would give importance to before evaluating to buy a house.
 I followed this idea along the features that the dataset where offering me.
+Ecoding: I tried here on the one side with a division between nominal and ordinal categories (nominal with OneHotEncoder, ordinal with OrdinalEncoder), on the other side with a dimmy encoding.

 #TODO: Outliers

-Model Training: Compare different regression models (Linear Regression with different features selection and different categories; LGBMRegressor with the best features selection of linear regression).
+The selections of features have been saved in the data folder as .csv data.
+I built differents files to be used for the later modeling.

+train_cleaned_num.csv : numerical features
+train_cleaned_analyse.csv : numerical features + background-analysis selected categorical features -(ordinal VS nominal) train_cleaned_dummy_analyse : numerical features + encoded, background-analysis selected categorical features train_cleaned_anova : numerical fetaures + encoded, by F-anova selected categorical features whole_analyse_df.csv :  numerical features + background-analysis selected categorical features (no encoding)

+For the modelling I compared  machine learning models applied them to the different selections of features.

+I operated:

+a linear regression with the numerical features (R²:0.84); a linear regression with numerical features + background-analysis selected categorical features (ordinal VS nominal) (R²:0.84) a linear regression with numerical features + encoded, background-analysis selected categorical features (R²: 0.85) a linear regression with numerical features + background-analysis selected categorical features encoded with OneHotEncoder in a (R²: 0.85) a linear regression with numerical features + F-Anova selected categorical features encoded with dummy (R²: 0.81)

-Model Evaluation: LGBMRegressor with numerical feature selection from correlation matrix and categorical feature selection from background analysis gave the best result (R²: 0.8831)
+Then I trained a LGBMRegressor, Light Gradient Boosting Machine Regressor: it is a bit mighty as the linear regression and quite good for thie House Pricing project, as I read.
+I got a R² equal to 0.88.
+LGBMRegressor with numerical feature selection from correlation matrix and categorical feature selection from background analysis gave the best result.

 Prediction on Test Data: see "data/test_daten_predicted_LGBMR"